Lingxi-Li/classify-hospital-names/README.md

 Output file would be UTF-8 encoded.

-The tool processes strings in `names` in order and logs to console the current string being processed. **For correct display of string contents, use a console font that supports Chinese characters.** In the end, the tool logs a summary to console.

-If the tool is incorrectly invoked, a GUI dialog will show up to help collect input.
+If the tool is invoked with incorrect input, a GUI dialog will show up to help collect input.
+By default, the tool runs with `max(logical processor count - 1, 1)` thread(s).
+Concurrency can only be tuned with GUI.